Parks and Green Spaces

 Boston Common

 Right in the center of the city is the well-known Boston Common, the oldest park in the United States.
-From the Common you can venture out to almost any neighborhood in the city and it is used by many as a starting point for a city excursion.
-Just across the street are the beautiful Public Gardens with its exotic display of Victorian gardeners art showing intricate floral patterns of blazing color and planted exotic imported trees.
-Comfortably seated in the center of the park is a small pond, the home to the famous Swan Boats.
+From the Common, you can venture out to almost any neighborhood in the city, and it is used by many as a starting point for a city excursion.
+Just across the street are the beautiful Public Gardens, with their exotic display of Victorian gardener art showing intricate floral patterns of blazing color and planted exotic imported trees.
+Comfortably seated in the center of the park is a small pond, home to the famous Swan Boats.

 The Esplanade